While I was reading the newspaper today I came across this article, called Travel Deals of the week.

 Here’s what it says:

 “We bring you some of the best travel deals going – both in New Zealand and abroad.
-Bookmark this new page for 2014 and check back each week for all the latest specials.”
+Bookmark this new page and check back each week for all the latest specials.”

 Of course, this is right down my alley, so I browse through it and by the end of it I’m rolling my eyes.
-In fact, I’m a little bit angry.
+In fact, I’m kind of annoyed.
 It’s articles like this that make people think travelling is so impossible.

-What a crock.
-The biggest newspaper in New Zealand is trying to make people believe that these are the “best travel deals” of the week, and that annoys me.
+The biggest newspaper in New Zealand is trying to make people believe that these are the “best travel deals” of the week.
+That’s pretty shitty.
 Most people I know, including myself, would take one look at those prices and think, “Wow, travelling must be expensive.
 I’ll never be able to travel to those places!
 I guess I’ll just wait until I win the lottery.”

-And it’s also why I get so many people asking me, “How do you afford to travel so much?”
+And it’s also why I get so many people asking me, “How do you afford to travel so much?
+You must be a millionaire!”

 Let’s bust this myth right now.